 These states have appeared after the observation of several candidate tetraquark meson states.
-The state studied with a full amplitude analysis, the $Z(4430)^-$ , has a resonant amplitude with a phase change consistent with a Breit-Wigner shape as do the pentaquark candidates.
+The state studied with a full amplitude analysis, the $Z(4430)^-$, has a resonant amplitude with a phase change consistent with a Breit-Wigner shape as do the pentaquark candidates.
 The detailed binding mechanism of these states are subject to further studies.
 This work will lead to a better understanding of the strong interactions.
-Here lattice gauge calculations of the stability and masses of these states can modify the expected cooling rates of neutron stars [36], especially for lighter mass states.
+Here lattice gauge calculations of the stability and masses of these states would be very useful.
+Previous theoretical models indicated that the presence of exotic states can modify the expected cooling rates of neutron stars [36], especially for lighter mass states.
 Perhaps other implications will be revealed by further studies.